plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 simultaneously, this is an error condition.
-The |PLEXIL| compiler does not detect the possibility of concurrent assignment, and unfortunately the current |PLEXIL| executive behaves ungracefully when it is attempted: it issues a message about the conflict and then aborts.
+The |PLEXIL| compiler does not detect the possibility of concurrent assignment, and unfortunately the current |PLEXIL| executive behaves ungracefully when it is attempted: it issues a message about the conflict and then aborts execution.

 If your plan contains such nodes, this contention problem can be resolved with the ``Priority`` clause.
-Here's a trivial contrived example:
+Here's a trivial contrived
+example:

 ::